MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Indexing

-By default, the engine indexes all [string](kusto/query/scalar-data-types/string.md) and [dynamic](kusto/query/scalar-data-types/dynamic.md) columns.
-When a column shows high cardinality, meaning the unique values approach the number of records, the engine creates an inverted term index at the shard level.
-This approach allows multiple compute nodes to ingest extents in parallel.

-The index maintains a low granularity, recording hit/miss details per block of about 1,000 records, rather than tracking each term individually.
-This optimization enables efficient skipping of infrequent terms, like correlation IDs, leading to faster query performance.
-However, the index is granular enough to allow for evaluation of parts of the query based on the index without scanning the data.

-The combination of low granularity and compact index size facilitates continuous background optimization of extents.
-As small extents are merged together, compression and indexing improve, ensuring efficient storage.
-This background merging activity keeps query latency low, especially for streaming data.
-Once extents reach a certain size, only the indexes are merged, as they're small enough to enhance query performance without compromising efficiency.
+The Azure Data Explorer engine is designed to index free-text ([string](kusto/query/scalar-data-types/string.md)) and JSON-like ([dynamic](kusto/query/scalar-data-types/dynamic.md)) columns at line speed.
+The indexes maintain a level of granularity that enables evaluation of parts of the query based on the index without scanning the data.
+Moreover, continuous background optimization of extents through merging improves compression and indexing, ensuring efficient storage and low query latency.
+Once extents reach a certain size, only the indexes are merged to enhance query performance without compromising efficiency.

 ## Column compression

-Data stored in columns undergoes compression using standard compression algorithms.
-By default, the engine uses [LZ4](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)) to compress data, as this algorithm has an excellent performance and reasonable compression ratio.
-However, other compression algorithms like [LZMA](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) and [Brotli](https://en.wikipedia.org/wiki/Brotli) are also supported.
-The engine maintains data in a compressed state, even when it's loaded into the RAM cache.
+Data stored in columns is compressed using standard algorithms, such as [LZ4](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)) (default), [LZMA](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) and [Brotli](https://en.wikipedia.org/wiki/Brotli).
+The engine maintains data in a compressed state, even when it’s loaded into the RAM cache, reducing the amount of memory required to store and process data.
+This can result in faster query performance and more efficient use of system resources.

-Azure Data Explorer makes an interesting trade-off by avoiding vertical compression.
-This optimization involves sorting data before compression, leading to better compression ratios, improved data load, and faster query times.
-However, Azure Data Explorer opts against this approach due to its high CPU cost, prioritizing quick data availability for queries.
-Instead, the service allows customers to specify the preferred data sort order for scenarios with dominant query patterns.
+The engine avoids vertical compression, which involves sorting data before compression, due to its high CPU cost.
+Instead, Azure Data Explorer customers can specify the preferred data sort order for scenarios with dominant query patterns.
+This trade-off prioritizes quick data availability for queries.
+For more information, see [Row order policy](kusto/management/roworderpolicy.md).

 ## Compute data caching